4-Day Classic Inca Trail + Rainbow Mountain Adventure

 Day 3: The Amaizng day of Inca Trail (Cloud forest área).

-Around midday, you’ll pause for a well-deserved lunch, providing you with the energy needed for the remainder of the day’s hike.
-The next section of the trail, lasting approximately 2 hours, will take you to Phuyupatamarka.
-From this vantage point, you’ll have stunning views of Machu Picchu Mountain and the town of Aguas Calientes.
-This indicates that you are now in close proximity to the lost city of the Incas.
+Around midday, you will stop for lunch to get some needed energy for the rest of the day's hike.
+The next stretch of hiking will be about 2 hours, during which you will reach Phuyupatamarka.
+From this point of elevation, the views of Machu Picchu Mountain, and the town of Aguas Calientes, give you notice that you are in closer proximity to the lost city of the Incas.

 From this point onward, the trail is primarily downhill, with many stairs to navigate.
 Using trekking poles can be quite helpful during this section, which takes approximately 3.5 hours.
 Your destination is the final campsite, Wiñayhuana, situated at an elevation of 2,650 meters (8,694 feet) above sea level.
 This will be your last night camping on the trail, and it will be a memorable one as you prepare to reach Machu Picchu the following day.